home-assistant/home-assistant.io/source/_integrations/garmin_connect.markdown

 ## Configuration

 To add Garmin Connect to your installation, go to Configuration >> Integrations in the UI and enable the Garmin Connect integration by entering your credentials.

-After succesful login a standard set of sensors are enabled.
+After successful login a standard set of sensors are enabled.
 You can enable more if needed by using the Integrations page.

 Please be aware that Garmin Connect has very low rate limits, max. once every ~10 minutes.

 ## Available Sensors